Visas and Work Permits — 6 min

 Let’s look at the latest IRS regulations and see how Remote takes the manual work out of this compliance challenge.

-Forms W-8BEN and W-8BEN-E ask the contractor to confirm whether the country they reside in has a tax treaty with the US, which determines whether the payer should withhold tax from the payment.
+Forms W-8BEN and W-8BEN-E ask the contractor to confirm whether the country they live in has a tax treaty with the US, which determines whether the payer should withhold tax from the payment.
 Not withholding the taxes could result in trouble with the US tax authorities and owed back taxes.

 Any forms collected should be securely stored and made available for later reference.